cbrennanpoole/Qualitative-Self/README.md

 6. Guide, and encourage 100% successful delivery of Amazon goods and services.
 7. Forge concrete customer and team partnerships owning he Customer-Centric process.

 ---

-#### Pine Hills
-`LANDSCAPE & GENERAL MAINTENANCE`
-Stockbridge, GA  | Aug 2016 – Aug 2017
-1. Assume ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
-2. Develop a partnership with residents by always offering to assist and delivering on early on requisition duties.

----

 ### Shared Awards :
 `Teamwork` makes the `Dreamwork`